WebBluetoothCG/web-bluetooth/rationale.md

 Only services and characteristics offer the _by UUID_ procedure, but we offer the full set of overloads for included services and descriptors as well so that the API doesn't have unexpected gaps.

+## Why does `getAllServices()` return only primary services?

+GATT allows a service to be either "primary" or "secondary" and allows the _Read By Group Type Request_ to ask for an enumeration of either (3.G.2.5.3).
+However, all secondary services are also included services in some primary service (1.A.6.5.1), and having `getAllServices()` include them would cost an extra request sequence.

+The current API does give UAs the freedom to scan for secondary services eagerly.